Going Green at UF

 - Biking is a very popular way to get around campus quickly and easily.
 If you are a student and don’t have a bike, you may be able to rent one through the Gator Gears Student Bike Rental Program, which launched in fall 2015 at UF.
 If you’re a faculty or staff member, you can request a departmental bike through our Department Bike Share Program.

 - Want more info about what transportation alternatives are available to you?
-Visit our annual Sustainable Transportation Fair, which will take place in October 2017.
+Visit our annual Sustainable Transportation Fair, which takes place every fall semester in October.
 Sign up for our e-mail newsletter to receive more updates and announcements about this and other events.

 - Need information about registering your bike, bike safety, or bike laws in Gainesville?
 Check out the information on bikes.ufl.edu!